MiFis or MiFi dongles are compact, wireless devices that enable multiple users to share a single mobile broadband connection while they are on the go.

 At the time of writing, EE, Vodafone and O2 all offer MiFi units that are 4G capable, as well as 3G models.

-One of the great things about MiFis is that they are so easy to set up.
-All that is required is to turn on the unit and wait for your computer to detect the signal.
+One of the great things about MiFis is that they're very easy to set up.
+All you need to do is turn on the unit and wait for your computer to detect the signal.

 This typically takes a matter of seconds.
 Once this is done you can get online at broadband speeds instantaneously.
 Unlike some dongles, there is no software to install.